 obedience –

-Love is the apex of obedience; it is the first and foremost fruit of the
+Love is the apex of obedience; it is the foremost fruit of the

 Spirit from which all other fruits proceed.
 Love is hard to define, but when